 Lampshaded *again* when Problem Sleuth writes a Strongly Worded Letter containing the phrase "and where do you get off being so difficult anyway, we spent more than half the game fighting you".

 The Hivebent arc of Homestuck got some flak for taking too long, especially since the End of Act 4 immediately before it ended on a Cliff Hanger with the kids.
-Then Act 5 Act 2 began and showed no signs of stopping.
+Then Act 5 Act 2 began and showed no signs of stopping, to the point where by the end Act 5 as a whole was longer than the first four acts combined.
 It grew so long that it may have inspired the "damaged disc" arc where Terezi accidentally scratches Homestuck Disc 2, prompting Doc Scratch to narrate the story while the disc is repaired.
 At first Scratch says his narration will be abbreviated, but A LONG time (just over three months) later, Hussie himself is so fed up that he breaks through the "fifth wall" and attacks Scratch with a broom to put a stop to his "condescending self indulgent narrative style".
 Finding that the disc had been repaired for quite some time, Hussie comes to the conclusion that Scratch "Likes the sound of his own voice."
 All Played for Laughs.

 The "Oceans Unmoving" arc from Sluggy Freelance attracted a lot of this sentiment, largely because it focused around a brand new cast, with most of the main characters stuck off-screen for months at a time.